Specific Athletic Policies

-Varsity is the final level of competition available to Hannan athletes.
-It is highly specialized, highly competitive, and demands the greatest level of commitment and dedication by both coach and athlete.
+3. Varsity.
+Varsity level play is highly specialized, highly competitive, and demands the greatest level of commitment and dedication by both coach and athlete.
 Varsity competition is designed to be the culmination of Hannan’s athletic program both in the performance of our teams and the manner in which our athletes display and promote the philosophy and values of our athletic program.

 Transfer Students